roshanswaroop/med-coding/README.md

 ## Credits

-We would like to credit our landing page design and parts of frontend source code to this [starter project](https://github.com/Nutlope/twitterbio).
+We would like to credit parts of frontend source code to this [starter project](https://github.com/Nutlope/twitterbio).